droodman/Khanna-2023/README.md

 Equilibrium: Regression Discontinuity Evidence from India](https://doi.org/10.1086/721619)."

 ## Code
 The code consists of a single Stata .do file, code/K23.do.
-The code requires these user-written packages, which are available through the `ssc install` command unless otherwise noted:
+The code requires these user-written packages, which are available through Stata's `ssc install` command unless otherwise noted:
 * `coefplot`
 * `esttab`
 * `spmap`